-NAS file storage can be extended or replaced by cloud-based file storage.
+NAS file storage can be backed up by cloud-based file storage or replaced entirely by cloud storage.
 There are three main factors to consider when you have to choose between them.
 These factors are cost, security and storage limitations:

 - Cost: The cost of a NAS for small business varies, from about $500 to $1000 and more, depending on the features and storage space your business needs.
 When more storage is needed, you’ll have to pay for additional hard drives.
 On the other hand, cloud file storage solutions are based on a monthly fee.
 The more storage space you need, the more you’ll pay.
 1TB of storage typically costs about $95 per month.
 The cloud solution avoids the initial investment purchasing a NAS requires and the costs associated with buying more hard drives, but you’ll pay a monthly storage fee.